"If I’m drinking, I’m drunk. If I’m drunk, I’m not present. Being sober keeps me here for the people that need me most."

 Mrs D: How are you feeling about what's going on with this Covid-19 virus?

 Patrick: Not great.
-The uncertainty of it all has me feeling pretty anxious and out of sorts.
+I've been feeling pretty anxious and out of sorts.
 There are so many different layers to how this will affect us individually and as a world, it’s hard to know which one to obsess about most.
 Will I have job next week?
 Will my 80-year-old mother live through this?
 How will this affect my children in the future?
-Is this all bullshit and have we toppled the global economy out of fear driven by the media?
-If this isn’t all bullshit and we are facing an existential crisis, should I pour a stiff drink and enjoy myself?
+Are we facing an existential crisis?
+Should I pour a stiff drink and enjoy myself?
 This is a mere glimpse into the kind of crap that cycles through my brain on repeat.

 Mrs D: How have your emotions shifted and changed since the crisis began?